 Turkey Hunting Licensing Requirements

 Adult hunters (16 or older) must have a Regular N.H.
-Hunting, Combination or Archery License and a Turkey License to hunt turkeys.
+Hunting, Combination, or Archery License and a Turkey License to hunt turkeys.
 A Small Game License does not allow for the hunting of turkeys.
-Youth hunters (under 16 years of age) do not need a hunting, combination or archery license, but they do need a turkey license.
-Each turkey license comes with two tags: one valid for taking one male or bearded bird during the spring season, and one valid for taking one bird of either sex in the fall.
-Fall hunting may be done statewide with bow and arrow during the fall archery season, or with a shotgun during the fall shotgun season in those units where allowed (see season chart and map).
+Youth hunters (under 16 years of age) do not need a Hunting, Combination, or Archery license, but they do need a turkey license.
+Each Turkey License comes with 2 tags which may be used in any order and allow the take of two (2) turkeys per year.
+Turkey hunters may take one (1) male or bearded turkey during the spring season and a second turkey of either sex during the fall.
+Or, hunters may take two (2) male or bearded turkeys during the spring season.
+However, the first spring turkey shall be legally registered before the second spring turkey can be taken.
+One of the spring turkeys may be taken statewide, but the other spring turkey shall only be taken in WMUs H1, H2, I1, J2, K, L, or M. A hunter may not take two (2) spring birds in WMU's A-G, I2, or J1.
+One (1) or two (2) turkeys may also be taken during the youth weekend, however all spring season registration and WMU regulations apply.
+The total fall season bag limit is one (1) turkey and hunting may be done statewide with bow and arrow during the fall archery season, with a crossbow in WMU L or M during the archery season, or with a shotgun or crossbow during the fall shotgun season in those units where allowed (see Turkey Hunting Seasons).

 Turkey Hunting Regulations

 - Fall: ½ hour before sunrise to ½ hour after sunset.

 - Spring: ½ hour before sunrise to 12 noon.